1967–68 United States network television schedule: Monday

+NOTE: On CBS, Premiere was a summer anthology series composed of unsold television pilots.

 Tuesday

 Wednesday

 Note: CBS decided in September to replace Dundee and the Culhane in December with The Jonathan Winters Show.
 The Avengers replaced Custer in January 1968.

 Thursday

 Note: Good Company, an interview show hosted by F. Lee Bailey, did so poorly in the Nielsen ratings that ABC decided not to bother replacing it, temporarily returning its time period to their affiliates.